Simon-Rey/ProportionalityPress/README.md

 ## Development

+The `source` directory contains the data and scripts to generate the website.

 This project is structured as a data processing pipeline to generate a static website:

 1. **Collect raw data** (currently from Polis polls).